Francisco Riba Rovira: Biography

 Not to quote even how his meeting with Bazile Muro by 1983 that is approximately six years after his meeting with Sahagun former Minister of Defence of the democratic transition in Spain and the attempt of coup d'état on the seventies last century.

 Basilio Muro indeed moved at least twice in Paris in his artist workplace studio of the street Guénégaud next to street of the Seine river and the Pont Neuf in the district St Germain des Prés to see his works.

-Her portrait appearing in the catalog, with the Gertrude Stein’s preface, in first place in the plaque of display for the exhibition of Gallerie Roquépine on 1945 is displayed for approximately one year since last June in successively several places in the U.S.A.
+Her portrait appearing in the catalog, with the Gertrude Stein's preface, in first place in the plaque of display for the exhibition of Gallerie Roquépine on 1945 is displayed for approximately one year since last June in successively several places in the U.S.A.

 We speak naturally about the portrait of Gertrude Stein by Riba-Rovira on 1945.
 Perhaps the last one made by a painter before she died.

 And you can see it now.

-It began thanks to a whole series of exhibitions in touch with the collection of Gertrude Stein and of her family in the United States.
-These family collection of the family Stein is exposed, and the famous portrait which we did not know, since more sixty five years, in San Francisco from June till September.

-After now from October till January in Washington.
-And then to finish to the Museum of Modern Art of New York since February to June 2012.

-And you can see this portrait in the catalogs of the international exhibitions.

-It is a big event for him, Francisco Riba-Rovira, this year.
-And we wanted to tell you that.

-Perhaps since his meeting with Gertrude Stein even if he is dead now.
+The series of exhibitions began with a focus on the Stein family collection in the United States.
+The family's collection, including a previously unknown portrait unseen for over 65 years, was displayed in San Francisco from June to September, then in Washington from October to January, and finally at the Museum of Modern Art in New York from February to June 2012.
+The portrait is also featured in the catalogs of these international exhibitions.